Kariya 2: Development

 In May 2016, P2 Productions announced their new venture Kariya 2 and shooting started in July 2016.
 Different Dany, who is known for many popular Kannada films as an action choreographer, was hired.

 Themes

 The film is set to be an action gangster film which also focuses on the love story of the lead.
 The film's tagline is "Ivnu Bere Thara", which was revealed by the release of its first-look poster.
 The poster featuring Santhosh Balaraj illustrated his character as a don.
+The central theme is how “unconditional love can change anyone,” especially in the life of someone involved in crime.

 Music

 The film's music is composed by Karan B. Krupa with lyrics penned by Jayanth Kaikini, Manju Mandavya and Chinmay.